24CSB0B37/Form_WP_CSEB_NITW/README.md

 ---

 ### JavaScript Function for Hidden Fields:
-The hidden fields functionality can be achieved adding the following JavaScript function: (Not added yet since the assignment is only css and html)
+The hidden fields functionality can be achieved adding the following JavaScript function: (Not added yet since the assignment is only html with inline css)

 ```javascript
 function clickref(id, action) {